A low-mass binary neutron star: long-term ejecta evolution and kilonovae with weak blue emission: Hydrodynamics evolution

 To follow the long-term evolution of the system, we add the radial grid points to the outside of the originally outer boundary when the high velocity edge of the outflow reaches the outer boundary of our HD simulation.
 At the same time, the innermost radial grid points are removed to keep the total number of the radial grid points.
 By this prescription, the material with the radial velocity in the range of $10^{-3} <v/c <1$ is always contained in the computational domain.
 We note that the total mass of the material lost by removing the innermost radial grid points is $<10^{-3}\,M_\odot$, which is less than $1\%$ of the post-merger ejecta mass located around the inner boundary ($\sim0.1\,M_\odot$), and the re-gridding process has a negligible effect on the evolution.

 In the NR simulation, nucleosynthesis calculations were performed by using tracer particles (see~\citealt{Fujibayashi:2020dvr} for the detail), and the element abundances and the radioactive heating rate of the fluid element ejected from the system are determined as functions of ejection time and angle by these calculations.
+Note that, in the NR simulations, the nucleosynthesis calculations were performed by employing the thermodynamical condition at each location of the particle as far as the particles were in the computational domain.
+After the particles reached $r=r_{\rm ex}$, the calculation was resumed assuming the free expansion.
+Hence, the detailed hydrodynamical evolution of the fluid elements, such as the shock heating due to the interaction between different ejecta components, was not taken into account in the nucleosynthesis calculations after the particles passed $r=r_{\rm ex}$.
+Nevertheless, as we see in Section~\ref{sec:hydro:heat}, we expect that the modification by such effects will be only minor.

-To determine the spatial distribution of the radioactive heating rates and the element abundances of the ejecta, the injected time ($t_{\rm in}$) and angle ($\theta_{\rm in}$) of the material are also considered to be variables of the fluid in addition to usual hydrodynamics variables.
+To determine the spatial distribution of the radioactive heating rates and the element abundances of the ejecta, the injected time when each fluid element reached $r_{\rm in}$ ($t_{\rm in}$) and angle ($\theta_{\rm in}$) of the material are also considered to be variables of the fluid in addition to usual hydrodynamics variables.
 These values are evolved by solving the following advection equations of the fluid elements in the conservative form:

 where $Q=t_{\rm in}\,{\rm or}\,\theta_{\rm in}$.
 For each time step of the HD simulation, the radioactive heating in the ejecta is considered by employing the heating rate obtained by the NR simulation referring to the injected time and angle of the fluid element.